What is SSH? | How to Install and Use SSH Server on Windows 10

 Step 3

-Check the network adapter setting of the Windows 10 virtual machine from the Virtual Network Editor.
+Now, we need to configure the network adapter setting of the Windows 10 VM.
+So check this in Virtual Network Editor.

 Virtual Network Editor